 All the popularity and money CRISPR has attracted is mostly due to the promise of using it as a therapy.
-But can CRISPR really cure genetic diseases?
+Do you think CRISPR can really cure genetic diseases?

 What is your favorite CRISPR application?

 Well, everyone is worried about health, but as a microbiologist I am biased.
 For me, one of the most interesting applications is as antimicrobials to kill bacteria.
 These tools can be programmed to specifically target the DNA of bacteria that are pathogens.
-With all its advantages, for example, in the gut microbiota – if you take an antibiotic you kill all the other beneficial bacteria in the gut.
+This has advantages for the gut microbiota – if you take an antibiotic you kill all the other beneficial bacteria in the gut.

 You’ve been praised as a possible candidate for the Nobel prize for the discovery of CRISPR for the last few years, but it still hasn’t arrived.
 Do you think CRISPR will eventually get the Nobel prize?

 I am convinced it will get it.
 When?
 I don’t know.
 Nobel prizes are not given the next day.
 In some cases, it takes even decades until the work is recognized.
 However, in the case of the PCR, it was given after a few years.

 It is possible they are waiting for CRISPR to demonstrate all the potential that is expected, but that would be unfair.
 What CRISPR has already achieved is much more than what other tools that have received the Nobel have achieved.
 The prize has gone to tools used to cut and copy DNA in the test tube.
 CRISPR can be used to edit genomes, change expression levels, visualize DNA, kill bacteria, develop diagnostics, and many more applications, even to store a movie within DNA.

 What are your plans in case you do win the Nobel?